Algeria: Abdelmadjid Tebboune wins presidential election | DW | 13.12.2019

 On Friday, electoral officials put the turnout just under 40%.

-The announcement of his victory is likely to provoke another round of protests across the country.
+The announcement of Tebboune's victory is likely to provoke another round of protests across the country.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up to receive it directly here.